 - Your microbiome communications with your kidneys and blood vessels to influence blood flow.

-Cholesterol is a type of fat produced in our liver that’s integral for bodily structure and function.
-The construction of cell membranes, absorption of vitamins, production of hormones, and digestion of food.
+Cholesterol is a type of fat produced in our liver that’s integral to the structure and function of many bodily goings-on: The construction of cell membranes, absorption of vitamins, production of hormones, and digestion of food.

 You’ve probably heard how low-density lipoprotein (LDL) cholesterol is bad and high-density lipoprotein (HDL) cholesterol is good.
 That’s because LDL contains more cholesterol and can leave that cholesterol in your tissues, where it may accumulate as plaque on your artery walls.
 HDL cholesterol, on the other hand, collects cholesterol molecules from your arteries and returns them to your liver.